meteor/meteor/docs/client/full-api/api/templates.md

 template instance, and you can access its DOM nodes when it is in the document.

+XXX: Link to spacebars docs

+Read more about templates and how to use them in the [Blaze](http://guide.meteor.com/blaze.html) article in the Meteor Guide.

 {{> autoApiBox "Template#events"}}

 Declare event handlers for instances of this template.
 Multiple calls add